 How many times a week do I need to train?

 It’s up to you.
-At present we run three adult classes a week and you may attend any of these.
+At present we run two adult classes a week and you may attend any of these.
 Obviously the more you train the more you will learn.
 We recommend training twice a week but if you can only make one class then that is also fine.
 The important thing is to train with whole-hearted commitment when you do train.

 How much do the lessons cost?

 We charge a fee of £7.00 per class which we ask that you pay monthly, once you are a full club member.
 We ask that you make a decision as to how many lessons a week you can commit to and pay accordingly.

 Yes.
 For your safety and that of your fellow students, you can only practice if you have martial arts insurance.
 This is required on your fourth lesson and the fee also includes membership to our association.
 Please contact Sensei Richard for the latest insurance/membership prices.

 I have only recently joined the club but I have been made to feel very welcome.
 The instructors make time for everyone, irrespective of standard, and the more experienced members are always prepared to help and support